 Top Security Threats of Smartphones (2021)

-You might be surprised by the hidden security threats lurking inside your trusty mobile device in 2021.
+You might be surprised by the hidden security threats lurking inside your trusty mobile device.

 Connecting to open WiFi networks that do not require a password or use encryption is convenient when you’re in a pinch.
 But doing so could allow anyone nearby to easily spy on all of your online activity, Pargman says.
 Even worse, a cybercriminal can create a phony WiFi hotspot in order to trick users to connect to it and steal their data.
 For example, instead of going to your bank’s website, the WiFi network could direct you to a page that looks just like it and swipe your password when you try to log in.
 “The safest approach is to only connect to WiFi access points that you know and trust,” Pargman says.
 “Don’t just connect to anything you find.”
 If you really have no choice, make sure you never do these things when using public Wi-Fi.